 - Rental income is revenue you’ve earned from a rental property where you are the owner or a property you have use of.
 Examples of rental income include rent earned from an apartment, condo, house, office space and room.

-When claiming a loss on rental property, business losses can be used to offset any income you earned in the current tax year, such as employment income.
+Business losses can be used to offset any income you earned in the current tax year, such as employment income.
 If you don’t have any losses in the current year, you can carry the losses back for up to three years and forward up to seven years.

 Whether the rent you get from tenants is rental or business income depends on the number of services you provide to them.
 Additional services provided that can make your rental income be considered business income include providing meals, cleaning services and delivery services.

 TurboTax Premier offers an easy step-by-step guide on how to report your rental income and expenses.
 Consider TurboTax Live Assist & Review if you need further guidance, and get unlimited help and advice as you do your taxes, plus a final review before you file.
 Or, choose TurboTax Live Full Service* and have one of our tax experts do your return from start to finish.